TerrordactylDesigns/boombot/README.md

 * 8ball <question> - magic 8 ball answers all
 * buddy, guy, friend - say any of these in chat and be met with the appropriate line from the South Park episode.
 * /blernsball - IF SET UP - returns the latest baseball events as they happen

+###Queue commands

+* /q - gives information on the current queue settings

+* q - list the current queue

+* q+ - add yourself to the queue

+* q- - remove yourself from the queue

+* /plays - list the play counts of each DJ on stage

 ##Administrator/"The Master":